Periodization: How to Structure Training for Maximum Progress

 Ignoring Deloads

 Pushing through accumulated fatigue without planned recovery weeks.
-Deloads are part of the periodization—not optional extras.
+Deloads are part of periodization — not optional extras.

 Frequently Asked Questions